Skip to Content

 Pour the boiling water directly onto the weeds.

-You should also try to pour it as close as possible to the weeds so that it cannot cool off in the air; otherwise, it won’t be as effective and might not kill the plants.
+It would be best if you also tried to pour it as close as possible to the weeds so it cannot cool off in the air; otherwise, it won’t be as effective and might not kill the plants.

 If that happens, the weeds will grow back, and you’ll have to restart the entire process, so ensure you get it right the first time, and you won’t have to deal with doing it again!